-For example, as a way to lead into a preschool unit about animals of the forest, you could ask them questions about their prior experiences with any type of animal.
+For example, to lead into a preschool unit about animals of the forest, you could ask them questions about their prior experiences with any animal.

 They can then connect any additional input with what they already know to more easily form new understandings.

 A prediction is like an informed guess.
 In real life and in literature, children can be asked to predict what happens next based on previous information.

 This is easy and fun to do while reading to them.
 Before turning the page ask, “What do you think could happen next?” or “What if…?”

 Based on what has already happened and what they know about the characters, kids can then make informed guesses.

 “Why do you think…” and “What do you think about that?”